darribas/gds18/_notes/Class_11.md

 ---
-title: Week 11 - Geographic Data Science in Action
+title: Week 11 - Assignment preparation
 ---

-[TBA]
+This lecture will be spent covering past student experience on the assignment and providing further insight into how to prepare a successful submission.